Where to Eat in Tamarindo

 La Bodega is a sandwich shop just up the dirt road from La Esquina.
 They offer super fresh food that’s all organic and amazing.
 Be sure to try some of their baked goods as well, everything melts in your mouth.
 Many of their products are for sale as well (eggs, cheese, it varies) and is a favorite local spot for some specific items!

 Pachanga is one of the best Italian restaurants we’ve ever eaten at.
 It is just up the road from La Bodega.
-Fresh pastas and sauces, great pizza and a fun staff await you.
+Fresh plates of pasta and sauces, great pizza and a fun staff await you.
 Be sure to try the Gnocchi, it’s to die for.
 Our kids are huge fans of the sausage pizza.
+We also love their huge Ceasar salads.

 La Esquina #1 PIZZA RESTAURANT (Facebook)

 Located just a few blocks further up than Pachanga, La Esquina is, hands down, our favorite pizza restaurant in town.
-It’s all wood fired, they have bold ingredients (the Explosive is our favorite!) and their crust is crispy and light.
+It’s all wood-fired, they have bold ingredients (the Explosive is our favorite!) and their crust is crispy and light.
 The environment is warm and welcoming and they have a great little area for kids to play while you’re waiting for your pizza.
 Great option for pizza at home/hotel too, via Tico To Go.
+They open at 6:00 pm and many nights it can be hard to find a table by 7:00, it’s very popular, and for good reason.

 Matty’s Deli Cafe (Facebook)